circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 order: 10
 ---

-This document describes using the `deploy` step with example instructions in the following sections:
+CircleCI can be configured to deploy to any service.
+This document provides instructions and examples for the following platforms:

 * TOC
 {:toc}

-## Deployment Overview
+## Overview
+{:.no_toc}

 It is possible to deploy to any service by adding commands to `.circleci/config.yml` and setting secrets on the Project Settings > Environment Variables page of the CircleCI application.
 Available deployment targets include Azure, Google (App Engine, Container Engine, and Cloud) and many others.